- ←

 Outback Steakhouse Seared Pepper Ahi Tuna

-For years, Outback Steakhouse's Seared Pepper Ahi, with herb crust and secret ginger soy dipping sauce, has been a top appetizer pick at the nationwide steakhouse chain.
-Part of the dish’s appeal is the quick turnaround time since the fish is seared, then chilled earlier in the day.
-When an order comes in, the seared fillet is sliced and arranged on a bed of mixed greens drizzled with wasabi and ginger soy sauce, with extra on the side for dipping, and it’s ready for service.
+Read moreOutback’s seared ahi appetizer, featuring an herb crust and a secret ginger soy dipping sauce, is a top choice at the nationwide steakhouse chain.
+I was surprised when the dish arrived at the table less than a minute after I ordered it, making it clear that the fish had been seared and chilled earlier in the day.
+When an order is placed, the ahi is sliced and arranged on a bed of mixed greens, drizzled with wasabi and ginger soy sauce.

 Yard House Miguel's Queso Dip